ClarkAshida/To-do-List-Javascript/README.md

 # To-do-List-Javascript
-<h2> a task list in Javascript, HTML and CSS to write down and keep track of new daily tasks that need to be done. </h2>
+<h2> A task list in Javascript, HTML and CSS to write down and keep track of new daily tasks that need to be done. </h2>

 <ul>
 <li> Add tasks, mark them as completed, delete tasks already done, with this Javascript application.</li>